casq89/mibauu-backend/README.md

 ## Steps to set up project in local

+1. Intall docker
+2. Intall Deno extension in VS Code
-1. Clone repository in local environment.
+2. Clone repository in local environment.
-2. run `yarn install` command^
+3. run `yarn install` command
-3. run `yarn supabase:login` command and follow steps to login through the browser
+4. run `yarn supabase:login` command and follow steps to login through the browser
+5. run `yarn supabase:list` command and take project ID
+6. run `yarn supabase:link -- projectId` command to link project

+If any issue please take a lokk at oficial Doc https://supabase.com/docs/guides/functions/deploy

 Now project is ready to modify, create and publish new functions